TheDomcio/WonderfulPolishLanguage/README.md

 - [Karolina Anna](https://www.youtube.com/channel/UCxSDfGauduMv1ezbRVRWvCA) - Here you will find a lot of video about many mysterious criminal cases.
 - [Paweł Rosa - Sprawy Kryminalne](https://www.youtube.com/LakarnumLive) - On this YouTube channel there are archived livestreams about (currently mainly Polish) people accused (and legally convicted) of committing [many] crimes.
 They are conducted in a cool and reliable way (based on many verified sources).
 - [Stanowo.com](https://www.youtube.com/channel/UC01lshi_RFbK1ubJzh0Popw) - Another very cool YouTube channel about crimes.
 This is not only a channel [about criminal cases (here' link to the playlist with the video series "Kryminalne")](https://www.youtube.com/playlist?list=PLUOkk307eO9AfzYiHNr0t7nlqpzdAiiTk), but also about pop culture and the United States.
 - [Niediegetyczne - Marcin Myszka](https://www.youtube.com/channel/UCiXQZKLmTi0sEBB6rapIfjg) - There is a lot of video about various criminal cases.
 You will find here also a series ["Niepokojące miesiąca"](https://www.youtube.com/playlist?list=PLwDrniN9q90v8SivirAl_U-hvyE0sMjWc) in which the disturbing events that occurred during the month are presented.
+The creator of the channel also runs his own podcast named [Kryminatorium](Kryminatorium) about crimes.
+It is one of the most popular podcasts in Poland.
 - [Przesłuchania Morderców](https://www.youtube.com/channel/UCn02ZN2J2vvL2XP3uAArASg) - The creator of this YouTube channel "translates and analyzes recordings from real police interrogations of criminals" (these are mainly American cases).

 #### Social and philosophical (Społeczne i filozoficzne)